 In Charts: Disappointing Summer Movie Sales

-Students can identify issues in these charts that show how few moviegoers ventured out this summer for the theater experience.
-The first, created by the New York Times, is attractive and, by focusing on just the top five movies each summer, gives us an idea of movie results.
+The first chart, created by the New York Times, is attractive and, focusing on just the top five movies each summer, gives us an idea of movie results.
 Here are a few issues students might find:

-• Movies six through ten could have had good results that significantly change the comparisons.
-For example, in the bar and line charts, below, we see that 2023 sales were higher than 2024, which doesn’t show here.
+Movies six through ten could have had good results that significantly change the comparisons.
+For example, in the bar and line charts, below, we see that total 2023 box office sales were higher than 2024, which doesn’t show here.
 But if the goal is to focus on only a few movies, then, at a glance, we can see the winners and their contribution to the group.

-• The chart includes a subtle organizing principle: the biggest hits are at the bottom.
-The progression is difficult to see because many of the others are close in sales.
+The chart includes a subtle organizing principle: the biggest hits are at the bottom.
+But the progression is difficult to see because several others are close in sales.
 Wider white dividing lines might better distinguish each movie.

 Comparing the bar and line charts illustrates the importance of choosing a graphic for the purpose and audience: a focus on results from each year or a trend over time.
 Either way, the news isn’t good for an industry trying to make a comeback.